 Although coming pre-installed on the Apple Watch Nike+ model, all Apple Watch users can make use of its fitness tracking stills with the free app.
 You can map your run with customisable screens to show data which is relevant to you, with this built around Nike's coaching platform.

-With leaderboards, personal awards, and reminders of when your next session is due, there's enough to keep you motivated too.
+With guided workouts, leaderboards, personal awards, and reminders of when your next session is due, there's enough to keep you motivated, too.
 You can even send fellow runners a virtual cheer, if you're into the whole community thing.

 Following the popular seven-minute workout plan, this app offers wrist-based access to your training plan.
 Offering visual reminders of what exercise is next, Seven will also count down your remaining reps to ensure you're not tempted to cheat your way through.